-When the Urban Forestry Manager city landscape coordinator or a code enforcement officer determines that a tree has been damaged or destroyed in violation of this article, the city landscape coordinator Urban Forestry Manager may schedule a hearing before the tree commission.
+When the Urban Forestry Manager or a code enforcement officer determines that a tree has been damaged or destroyed in violation of this article, the Urban Forestry Manager may schedule a hearing before the tree commission.
 The hearing may occur at a regular or a special meeting.